-^{197.} Andrew King and Karim R. Lakhani, Using Open Innovation to Identify the Best Ideas, MIT Sloan Management Review, fall 2013, pp.41-48
+^{200.} Andrew King and Karim R. Lakhani, Using Open Innovation to Identify the Best Ideas, MIT Sloan Management Review, fall 2013, pp.41-48

-Norton, M.J., Mochon, D. and Ariely, D., 2011.
-The IKEA effect: When labor leads to love.
+Norton, M.I., Mochon, D. and Ariely, D., 2011.
+The IKEA effect': When labour leads to love.
 Harvard Business School Marketing Unit Working Paper, (11-091)

-^{199.} Contrary to a game, which is made to entertain users, gamification is made to engage them, using gaming mechanics such as collaboration, competition and rewarding, to channel and coordinate participants.
+^{202.} Contrary to a game, which is made to entertain users, gamification is made to engage them, using gaming mechanics such as collaboration, competition and rewarding, to channel and coordinate participants.
 The gamification dimension could also allow to institutionalise the multidisciplinarity and social diversity in the platform, through the use of various badges (for the socio-economic background, the gender, the age, the type of professional background etc.).

-years between the start of the call and the beginning of a project, while such platform could foster the selection of proposals in only a few weeks or months.
+Voting can be a very quick process that reduces time-to-market, a key critic to current EU way of funding innovation.
+Indeed, H2020 calls may take up to two years between the start of the call and the beginning of a project, while such platform could foster the selection of proposals in only a few weeks or months.